learn-co-curriculum/java-mod-1-basic-syntax/README.md

 ## The Curly Braces

 We have discussed 2 main groupings thus far: the class and the method.
 We will go more in depth on what a class and method are in the upcoming lessons.
-For now, know that A class is a grouping of methods and a method is a grouping of instructions.
+For now, know that a class is a grouping of methods and a method is a grouping of instructions.
 There are many other ways to group instructions in Java, which we will cover later, but all of these groupings have something in common: they start and stop with curly braces.